unroman/Tremba-Laught-Turret/README.md

-This mod is based on Loopers-ineedmorebullets mod
+Lethal Company Mod, that based on Loopers-ineedmorebullets and changes all turret's sounds to tremba laught